josedsferreira/StarFraction/README.md

 The frontend is also being studied and developed using Next.js.
 [Link](https://github.com/josedsferreira/StarFraction-Frontend)

-Currently implemented features:
+Already implemented features:
 - User authentication with roles
 - Persistence for users and user's planets

-In progress:
+- Planet buildings construction, resource production, resource limits
-- Testing
+- Basic game economy

 Tecnologies used:
 - Spring Boot